About the On-Farm Internet of Things Trial

 The trial is part of the Victorian Government’s $45 million Connecting Victoria initiative to improve digital technology and infrastructure across regional Victoria.

 Through the On-Farm IoT Trial, Agriculture Victoria will partner with up to 600 farms to trial on-farm IoT technology and evaluate the impact these technologies can have on farm performance.

 Under the trial, Agriculture Victoria is supporting the delivery of IoT connectivity to the trial regions and partnering with participating farmers to test the impact of IoT on Victorian farms.

-The trial will run for two years and support the adoption of IoT on hundreds of farms across the four farm types and trial regions:
+The trial will run for approximately two years and support the adoption of IoT on hundreds of farms across the four farm types and five trial regions:

 The On-Farm IoT Trial will support on-farm adoption of the IoT by addressing barriers to uptake, including:

 - Lack of connectivity – Agriculture Victoria is partnering with NNNCo to deliver IoT network connectivity to each of the four trial regions.

 - Digital literacy – Industry Technology Coordinators with expertise in farm management and digital technology will support farmers participating in the On-farm IoT Trial.
 This may also include helping farmers to select IoT solutions to test that are matched to their on-farm needs.

 - Capital to invest in on-farm IoT technologies – Agriculture Victoria will contribute to the cost of purchasing IoT apps and devices for farmers taking part in the trial.